The mosaic portrait of Pope Leo has been completed...

 The mosaic portrait of Pope Leo has been completed and will be installed in St. Paul's Cathedral outside the city

-The execution of the work was based on a painted preparatory sketch by Master Rodolfo Papa—an oil on canvas of the same dimensions as the mosaic roundel—specifically conceived for its translation into mosaic.
+The project was based on a painted preparatory sketch created by Master Rodolfo Papa (an oil on canvas the same dimensions as the completed mosaic roundel) that was explicitly intended to be converted from a painted sketch into a mosaic.

 Mosaic portrait of Pope Leo XIV destined for the Basilica of St. Paul Outside the Walls (@Vatican Media)

-The work will be installed in the space next to the portrait of Pope Francis, in the right nave of the Basilica, at a height of approximately 13 meters.
+The installation of the work will take place in the area adjacent to the portrait of Pope Francis, located in the right nave of the Basilica, at an elevation of approximately 13 meters.
+Conversely, the painted sketch will be retained—along with the complete collection of portraits of the Pontiffs—within the Fabric of Saint Peter at the Vatican.

 Mosaic portrait of Pope Leo XIV destined for the Basilica of St. Paul Outside the Walls (@Vatican Media)